 If we allow our style and value differences to lead to unwillingness to break bread at the holiday season, I think it would be a disservice to our family and our children.

 So how about this?
 Sitting with you at Thanksgiving dinner doesn’t necessarily mean I like you but it does mean I love you.
 It means I am committed to staying in a relationship with my family because family represents something even bigger and deeper than hanging out with people I like.
-That’s the kind of example I want to send to my children and my sister’s children.
+That’s the kind of example I want to send to my children and nieces and nephews.

-Our recent conflict is most certainly a precursor to the kinds of style and value differences that are going to happen to my children in another 25 years.
+Our recent conflict is most certainly a precursor to the kinds of style and value differences that could happen to my children in another 25 years.
 I want my son to stay connected to my daughter.
-I want him to love her like a sister and be there for her even if at times they’re not getting along due to some value and preference differences.
+I want him to love her like a sister and be there for her, even if at times they’re not getting along due to some value and preference differences.

 I look forward to our holiday gathering.
-I look forward to the opportunity of giving my sister a big genuine hug because I love her.
-Hopefully she will see past our recent conflict and read the bigger message of our long term enduring relationship.
+I look forward to the opportunity of giving my siblings a big genuine hug because I love them.
+Hopefully we’ll see past our recent conflict and read the bigger message of our long-term enduring relationships.

-Giving her a big hug and genuinely wanting for her well-being is authentic.
+Giving a big hug and genuinely wanting for their well-being is authentic.
 My view of our recent conflict hasn’t changed.
 I still feel strongly about that matter.
 I feel more strongly about our family traditions and want to put aside our short-term conflict for our long-term family.

 Staying connected to the family and creating a harmonious extended family takes work — it’s not easy.
 It would be easier to make an excuse or to hope that we just give up on putting up with each other.
 Greatness never happens by taking the easy road.
 I think we have a great family and my commitment is that we have a great extended family going forward.